-Levitz is active on the U.S. Travel Association’s Board of Directors, Policy Council and the Leisure Council.
-She also serves on the Philadelphia International Airport Advisory Board; on the Mayor’s Hospitality Cabinet; on the Mayor’s Cultural Advisory Council; and on the Kimmel Center for the Performing Arts’ Sales and Marketing Advisory Committee.
+Levitz serves on the U.S. Travel Association board; Philadelphia International Airport Advisory Board; on the Mayor’s Hospitality Cabinet; on the Mayor’s Cultural Advisory Council; and on the Kimmel Center for the Performing Arts’ Sales and Marketing Advisory Committee.
 She is also on the boards of the Greater Philadelphia Chamber of Commerce, Independence Visitor Center, Historic Philadelphia, Inc, Pennsylvania Horticultural Society, Wawa Welcome America! and Global Philadelphia.